zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 >
 > it should be A. **For SG volume gateway, you cannot directly access the backups using Amazon S3 API**.
 Q: When I look in Amazon S3 why can’t I see my volume data?
 A: Your volumes are stored in an Amazon S3 bucket maintained by the AWS Storage Gateway service.
 Your volumes are accessible for I/O operations through AWS Storage Gateway.
 You cannot directly access them using Amazon S3 API actions.
 You can take point-in-time snapshots of gateway volumes that are made available in the form of Amazon EBS snapshots, which can be turned into either Storage Gateway Volumes or EBS Volumes.
 Use the File Gateway to work with your data natively in S3.

+=> New Declaration 2022.10.21

+**AWS Storage Gateway** is a service that connects an on-premises software appliance with cloud-based storage to provide seamless and secure integration between your on-premises IT environment and the AWS storage infrastructure in the AWS Cloud.

+AWS Storage Gateway offers file-based File Gateways (Amazon S3 File and Amazon FSx File), volume-based (Cached and Stored), and tape-based storage solutions.

+  1.Amazon S3 File Gateway

+  2.Amazon FSx File Gateway:Amazon FSx File Gateway (FSx File Gateway) is a new File Gateway type that provides low latency and efficient access to in-cloud FSx for Windows File Server file shares from your on-premises facility.

+  3.Volume Gateway: Cached volumes + Stored volumes

+  4.Tape Gateway:With a Tape Gateway, you can cost-effectively and durably archive **backup data** in S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive.

+> 例题
+>
+> A company has more than 5 TB of file data on Windows file servers that run on premises.
+Users and applications interact with the data each day.
+The company is moving its Windows workloads to AWS.
+As the company continues this process, the company requires access to AWS and on-premises file storage with minimum latency.
+The company needs a solution that minimizes operational overhead and requires no significant changes to the existing file access patterns.
+The company uses an AWS Site-to-Site VPN connection for connectivity to AWS.
+What should a solutions architect do to meet these requirements?
+>
+>  A. Deploy and configure Amazon FSx for Windows File Server on AWS.
+Move the on-premises file data to FSx for Windows File Server.
+Reconfigure the workloads to use FSx for Windows File Server on AWS.
+>
+>  B. Deploy and configure an Amazon S3 File Gateway on premises.
+Move the on-premises file data to the S3 File Gateway.
+Reconfigure the on-premises workloads and the cloud workloads to use the S3 File Gateway.
+>
+>  C. Deploy and configure an Amazon S3 File Gateway on premises.
+Move the on-premises file data to Amazon S3.
+Reconfigure the workloads to use either Amazon S3 directly or the S3 File Gateway. depending on each workload's location.
+>
+>  D. Deploy and configure Amazon FSx for Windows File Server on AWS.
+Deploy and configure an Amazon FSx File Gateway on premises.
+Move the on-premises file data to the FSx File Gateway.
+Configure the cloud workloads to use FSx for Windows File Server on AWS.
+Configure the on-premises workloads to use the FSx File Gateway.

 ## 175 Amazon FSx Overview